. 24/7 Space News .

 Revenues excluding traffic acquisition costs, the key barometer for the Web giant, were flat at $1.08 billion, below most forecasts.
 Total revenues were virtually unchanged at $1.2 billion.

-The results underscored the turmoil at the California tech firm, which has been undergoing a major restructuring and then forced out its top executive in May over an inflated resume.
+The results underscored the turmoil at the California tech firm, which is undergoing major restructuring and forced out its top executive in May over an inflated resume.

-Tim Morse, Yahoo!'s chief financial officer, said the results beat consensus forecasts in several areas including display and search advertising, where Yahoo! has been pounded by Google.
+Chief financial officer Tim Morse said the results beat consensus forecasts in areas including display and search advertising, where Yahoo! has been pounded by Google.

-Over the past quarter, Yahoo! "moved aggressively with new strategic agreements" and unveiled new partnerships, he said, as it tried to reposition itself in the sector.
+Over the past quarter, Yahoo! "moved aggressively with new strategic agreements" and unveiled new partnerships, he said, as the pioneering Internet search firm continued a quest to re-invent itself.

-Yahoo! shares gained 0.83 percent in after-hours trade to $15.73 after a small drop during the regular session on Wall Street.
+Yahoo! shares dropped 0.32 percent in after-hours trade to $15.55 after a small drop during the regular session on Wall Street.

 Douglas McIntyre at 24/7 Wall Street said Yahoo!'s results were "within expectations."

-"Her background should certainly benefit Yahoo's mobile strategy in addition to news and search verticals," Susquehanna Financial Group's Herman Leung said on Monday.
+"Her background should certainly benefit Yahoo's mobile strategy in addition to news and search verticals," said Susquehanna Financial Group's Herman Leung.

 "Three CEOs in less than a year does not spell confidence for investors despite a strong hire, but the good news is that she will likely have a few quarters of runway before investors gauge progress."